aosabook/500lines/contingent/chapter.rst

         'api.rst': {'api.html'},
         }

+Notice that ``outgoing`` represents directly in Python syntax exactly what we drew in Figure 1 earlier: the source documents on the left will be transformed by the build system into the output documents on the right.
+For this simple example each source points to only one output — all the output sets have only one element — but we will see examples shortly where a single input node has multiple downstream consequences.

-Every edge in this dictionary-of-sets data structure does get represented twice, once as an outgoing edge from one node and again as an incoming edge to another node.
+Every edge in this dictionary-of-sets data structure does get represented twice, once as an outgoing edge from one node (``tutorial.rst`` → ``tutorial.html``) and again as an incoming edge to the other (``tutorial.html`` ← ``tutorial.rst``).
+These two representations capture precisely the same relationship, just from the opposite perspectives of the two nodes at either end of the edge.
-But in return for this redundancy, it supports the fast lookup that Contingent needs.
+But in return for this redundancy, the data structure supports the fast lookup that Contingent needs.

 The Proper Use of Classes
 =========================